xster/flutter-wiki/The-flutter-daemon-mode.md

 #### restart

 The `restart()` restarts the given application.
-It returns a `bool` to indicate success or failure in restarting the app.
+It returns a Map of `{ int code, String message }` to indicate success or failure in restarting the app.
+A `code` of `0` indicates success, and non-zero indicates a failure.

 - `appId`: the id of a previously started app; this is required.
 - `fullRestart`: optional; whether to do a full (rather than an incremental) restart of the application
+- `pause`: optional; when doing a hot restart the isolate should enter a paused mode

 #### stop